A Determination of the Top Mass from a Global PDF Analysis: Experimental data and theoretical predictions

 In the following, we always include MHOUs on the theory predictions following Refs.~\cite{NNPDF:2024dpb,NNPDF:2024nan} in the 7-point scheme.
 We adopt the EKO~\cite{Candido:2022tld, candido_2025_15655642} evolution code for PDF evolution, where QED corrections are included following Ref.~\cite{NNPDF:2024djq}, and aN$^3$LO QCD corrections are implemented according to Ref.~\cite{NNPDF:2024nan} complemented with the recent heavy quark matching functions of Ref.~\cite{Ablinger:2024xtt} and splitting functions of Ref.~\cite{Falcioni:2024qpd}.

 For all distributions considered in this work, we compute electroweak corrections using \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca}.
-Our conventions are similar to those adopted in Ref.~\cite{Carrazza:2020gss}.
+Our conventions are similar to those adopted in Ref.~\cite{Carrazza:2020gss} and follow the additive approach as defined in Ref.~\cite{Czakon:2017wor} for combining NNLO QCD and EW corrections.
 In particular, our NNLO QCD + EW computation includes the $\mathcal{O}(\alpha_s^2)$, $\mathcal{O}(\alpha_s^3)$ and $\mathcal{O}(\alpha_s^4)$ QCD contributions, and the LO $\mathcal{O}(\alpha_s\alpha)$ and NLO $\mathcal{O}(\alpha_s^2\alpha)$ contributions.
 We do not include the NLO contributions of order $\mathcal{O}(\alpha_s\alpha^2)$, nor the purely EW corrections of order $\mathcal{O}(\alpha^2)$ and $\mathcal{O}(\alpha^3)$.
 We adopt the same dynamical scale choice as Eq.~\eqref{eq:dyn_scale} and use the \verb|NNPDF40_nlo_as_01180_qed| PDF set~\cite{NNPDF:2021njg} to include photon initiated channels.
 Fig.~\ref{fig:ewk-factors} displays the impact of the EW corrections expressed relative to the NNLO QCD theory for a representative subset of the $m_{t\bar{t}}$, $p_T^t$ and rapidity distributions from Table \ref{tab:datasets}.
 Similarly to what was argued in Ref.~\cite{Czakon:2017wor}, we note how the relative size of the EW corrections depends strongly on the specific kinematic distribution considered, with the largest impact of around -4\% observed in the case of the $m_{t\bar{t}}$ and $p_T^t$ distributions, while the rapidity distributions only undergo rescalings at the level of a few per mille.